billgathen/yieldmanager/README.md

 The current API version is stored in the API_VERSION file.

+The gem should run properly on 1.8, 1.9 and 2.0, but 1.8 support will likely be removed in a future version.

 ### Installation

 Yieldmanager is available as a gem for easy installation.